 What about Borobudur?
 Candi Ratu Boko?
 Prambanan?
 No?
-Well they’re up there with the most beautiful temples in world.
+Well they’re up there with the best temples in world.
 Don’t believe me?
 Then read on!

 Indonesia is big.

 In fact, it’s really really big.
-With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world, and not just in population but in land mass too.
-That means it’s got more than its fair share of temples.
+With a population of 256 million people and over 17,500 different islands, it’s one of the largest countries in the world.
+That’s not just in population but in land mass too.
+That means it’s got more than its fair share of Indonesian temples.

 Borobudur Temple, Indonesia